 The Organization receives a significant amount of funds from the Mississippi Department of Human Services.
-The amount received during 2021 represents 24% of total revenue.
+The amount received during 2022 represents approximately 52% of total revenue.
 The Organization's dependency on this source of revenue exposes it to the risks that exist due to concentration of revenue from one source.

-NOTE 16 - EVALUATION OF SUBSEQUENT EVENTS
+NOTE 15 - SUBSEQUENT EVENTS

 Events that occur after the consolidated statement of financial position date but before the consolidated financial statements are available to be issued must be evaluated for recognition or disclosure.
 The effects of subsequent events that provide evidence about conditions that existed at the consolidated statement of financial position date are recognized in the accompanying consolidated financial statements.
 Subsequent events which provide evidence about conditions that existed after the consolidated statement of financial position date require disclosure in the accompanying notes.
-The Organization has evaluated subsequent events through September 15, 2023, the date which the consolidated financial statements were available to be issued, and determined the following event required disclosure.
+The Organization has evaluated subsequent events through February 15, 2024, the date which the consolidated financial statements were available to be issued, and determined that there were no subsequent events that should be noted in the financial statements.